solana-labs/solana/book/src/banktree.md

 The basic design idea is to maintain a DAG of forks.
 The DAG is initialized with a *root*.
 Each subsequent fork must descend from the root.

-## Active Forks
+## Working Forks

-An *active fork* is a direct list of connected forks that descend from the current root to a specific fork without any descendants.
+An *fork* is a direct list of connected checkpoints that descend from the current root to a specific fork without any descendants.

 For example: